nicobrinkkemper/gabr.sh/README.md

 > If you want to run `gabr` as a local function, try `. gabr`

 ## What is gabr.sh
-Gabr is a Bash function designed to call other Bash functions.
+Gabr is a Bash-function designed to call other Bash-functions.
 Gabr takes arguments and will try to turn that in to a function call.
 Gabr takes the path of least resistance towards a function call.
 Let's illustrate that with a flowchart.